Giorgio Chiellini: Style of play

-Chiellini began his professional career as a defensive-minded left-back, but later made his name as an aggressive, courageous, physical, and hard-tackling centre-back, with a penchant for scoring headers from set-pieces, due to his height, aerial prowess, athleticism, and strength.
-A versatile, consistent, commanding, and dependable left-footed defender, with good awareness, positional sense, and an ability to read the game, he was capable of playing both in a three or four-man defence.
-A hard-working player, he was also known for his ability to cover ground and put pressure on or anticipate opponents in positions higher up on the pitch.
+Chiellini began his professional career as a defensive-minded left-back, but later made his name as a centre-back, with a penchant for scoring headers from set-pieces, due to his height and strength.
+A left-footed defender, with awareness, positional sense, and an ability to read the game, he was capable of playing both in a three to four-man defence.
+He was also known for his ability to cover ground and put pressure on or anticipate opponents in positions higher up on the pitch.

 Regarded as a promising defender in his youth, Chiellini came to be considered one of the best defenders in world football, one of the greatest defenders of his generation, and one of Juventus's and Italy's greatest defenders ever.
 In 2018, his Juventus manager at the time – Massimiliano Allegri – described him as "the best defender in the world."
 Regarding Chiellini's strength and man-marking ability, his former Livorno manager Walter Mazzarri once labeled him as "a force of nature", also adding "he's a universal player that any coach would love to have on his team.
 He is from another planet; he can mark three players by himself."

 Due to his tenacious, no-nonsense playing style, Chiellini has been described as an "old-fashioned" man-marking centre-back, or stopper, who primarily served as a ball-winner; as such, he was often partnered with a ball-playing centre-back, such as Bonucci, throughout his career.
 Chiellini's physicality and aggression as a defender, as well as his trademark goal celebration, which involved him beating his chest, earned him the nickname "King Kong".
 Although he was not known for his pace over short distances, he was also a mobile defender.
 While Chiellini was not particularly skilful or elegant from a technical standpoint, he possessed good vision and reliable distribution, which allowed him to play the ball out or launch attacks from the back after winning back possession.
 Over the course of his career, Chiellini worked on improving the mental aspect of his game and also refined his technique, both on the ball and when tackling, which allowed him to adapt effectively to the physical effects of ageing, and to tactical changes in his teams' playing style, which favoured passing and cleaner challenges over more physical defending.
 His change in style saw him make fewer tackles and more passes per game, and also allowed him to commit fewer fouls.
 He described his new style as being "more reflective, less impulsive."